chainguard-images/images/BEST_PRACTICES.md

 This document describes the standards expected for Chainguard images in order to provide users with a consistent and smooth experience.
 New images must meet these standards or document why they deviate.

+The audience for this document is primarily Chainguard staff, but most of the guidance is applicable to anyone creating images with apko.

 ## Experimental and Stable

 Images that are not ready for production use should be marked as ‘Experimental’via the [images.yaml configuration file](https://github.com/chainguard-images/images/blob/main/images/rabbitmq/image.yaml).
 Once an image has seen enough usage without issue it will be removed.